NHSDigital/nhs-notify-web-cms/docs/README.md

 - Javascript
 - CSS

-If you have new images, favicons or other assets place them in the corresponding folder and the asset will be avliable via `/assets/<assert_type>/<asset_name>` for example `/assets/images/landing-main-image.svg`.
+If you have new images, favicons or other assets place them in the corresponding folder and the asset will be available via `/assets/<assert_type>/<asset_name>` for example `/assets/images/landing-main-image.svg`.